HOW LONG SHOULD

 And whilst there have been many studies to draw from showcasing the effects of rep ranges, training intensity, and the effects of overdoing it or doing too little.

 This is little more than useful guidance to increase understanding of your situation.

 There is no specific correct answer!

 There are always other factors and therefore there is only an answer that is best for you as an individual.

-However, if you were to stop at the 45min mark to recover and refuel, when you return the next 30mins would be at a much more energized and productive level.
+However, if (as in scenario 2) you were to stop at the 45min mark to recover and refuel.

 In other words, you are always going to be more productive with shorter but more frequent workouts than with longer infrequent ones.

 At least that would be the case with all other elements being equal.
 But as highlighted below, your life commitments and external influences will have a say.